metatypedev/ghjk/docs/architecture.md

         - I.e. non standard dependencies will have to be manually declared there by users.
     - `InstallConfig` can optionally contain a `version`.
-      - If found, the `version` is sanity checked agains the list of versions returned by `listAll`.
+      - If found, the `version` is sanity checked against the list of versions returned by `listAll`.
         - [ ] Fuzzy matching can optionally take place.
       - If not found, the `latestStable` version routine of the `Port` is